ministryofjustice/security-guidance/docs/it-incident-management-policy.md

 Each MoJ Business Group **must have** an IT Security Incident Management Plan which aligns to this policy.
 This plan must be common to all IT systems within a particular business group.

-A template plan and guidance on the construction of an IT Security Incident Management Plan is provided in [IT Security – Incident Management Plan and Process guide](incident-management-plan-and-process-guide.md).
+Guidance on the construction of an IT Security Incident Management Plan is provided in the [Security Incident Management Plan](security-incident-management-plan.md) document.

 ### Scope